-We are excited to announce that we will be adjusting our class schedule in order to make the best use of time during the 2020-2021 school year, allowing students deep and meaningful learning, the opportunity to earn more credits, and the convenience of being able to select in-person or virtual learning by term.
+We are excited to announce that we have adjusted our class schedule in order to make the best use of time during the 2020-2021 school year, allowing students deep and meaningful learning, the opportunity to earn more credits, and the convenience of being able to select in-person or virtual learning by term.

-We will implement a block schedule divided into three terms.
+We are implementing a block schedule divided into three terms.
 Each student will take two 3-credit courses each term, totaling six classes (18 credits) in a year.

 Additionally, each student will take a 1-credit course during the Mercersburg Intensive, between the fall and winter terms.